beibing173/oec-jp/README.md

 Summary
 OK, after the above fierce operation, the NetCenter OEC flashing is over.
 You can own a lightweight NAS home server for less than 100 yuan.
 It can be said to be a slag artifact and suitable for players who like to toss.

 You can run a light NAS system, install Docker, Thunder download, mount alsit network disk, etc. It is very playable.
-In the next issue, I will share how to install the OpenWrt system under Docker as a bypass router.
-If it helps you, welcome to star.
+In the next issue,  If it helps you, welcome to star.